 The primary mission of the US Air Force’s Pararescuemen is to recover aircrew members who are either downed or injured in harsh environments.
-They also provide on the scene emergency medical treatment to stabilize the injured while evacuating them.
-The conditions sometimes warrant them to act as aircrew gunners and scanners as some missions require enemy evasion.
+They also provide on-the-scene emergency medical treatment to stabilize the wounded while evacuating them.
+The conditions sometimes warrant them to act as aircrew gunners and scanners, as some missions require enemy evasion.

-This elite infantry unit, a.k.a.
-Rangers, is a Special Operations unit headquartered at Ft.
-Benning, GA.
-The unit comprises a single Special Troops Battalion and three special operations battalions, specially trained with a variety of skills needed for several different specialized missions.
-These three light infantry battalions can be rapidly deployed and take turns rotating into the “Ranger Ready Forces,” where they are in constant readiness with the ability to respond to any crisis, anywhere in the world, in less than 18 hours.
+The Rangers, a highly trained infantry unit, serve as a special operations unit headquartered at Fort Benning, Georgia.
+This elite unit consists of a single Special Troops Battalion and three special operations battalions trained in various specialized skills to carry out various missions.
+These three light infantry battalions can be swiftly deployed and take turns being designated as the “Ranger Ready Forces,” ensuring they are always prepared to respond to any crisis anywhere in the world within 18 hours or less.

-The US Marine Corps Special Forces – ANGLICO – are most noted for their proficiency in controlling Close Air Support (CAS).
-They are, however, also trained in ground-based fires such as cannon and rocket artillery and precision-guided munitions.
-The well-rounded training of the Anglico’s makes them the only firepower control team in the US Department of Defense that operates full time and has been fully trained to control and coordinate fire support from the air, on the land, and the sea.
+The US Marine Corps Special Forces, also known as ANGLICO, are recognized for their expertise in controlling Close Air Support (CAS).
+In addition, they receive training in ground-based fire support, such as cannon and rocket artillery, as well as precision-guided munitions.
+This comprehensive training makes ANGLICO the only firepower control team within the US Department of Defense that operates full-time and is fully equipped to coordinate fire support from the air, on land, and at sea.

-Activated in February of 2006, this specially trained Marine Corps group is a module command of the US Special Operations Command encompassing the USMCs contribution to SOCOM.
-The primary capabilities of MARSOC include direct action, special reconnaissance, and also foreign internal defense.
-They are also in charge of counter-terrorism, information operations, and unconventional warfare.
-These highly specialized trained individuals must be functionally capable of operating in fast-paced, often remote and complex, environments.
+MARSOC, a specially trained Marine Corps group, was established in February 2006 as a component of the US Special Operations Command, representing the USMC’s contribution to SOCOM.
+Their primary capabilities encompass direct action, special reconnaissance, foreign internal defense, counter-terrorism, information operations, and unconventional warfare.
+These highly specialized individuals must possess the functional ability to operate effectively in fast-paced and often remote and complex environments.

 USMC Force Reconnaissance